Arabic Language Program and Arabic Minor

 - ARAB 220 & 221 Advanced MSA for Heritage Speakers, I & II (3 credit hours each)

-Upon completion of 3rd Level/Advanced MSA instruction, students in both Foreign Language Program and the Heritage Language Program can continue their language studies in a variety of topical and thematic courses:
+Upon completion of Level 3/Advanced MSA instruction, students in both the Foreign Language Program and the Heritage Language Program can continue their language studies in a variety of topical and thematic courses offered in Arabic:

 - ARAB 316 Arabic Language and Politics